The Unmutual Reviews: All Night Long (DVD) Review by Brian Watson

 I don't propose to give away the denouement, but it works well, and it is good to see evidence that PMG can play a strong character who is nevertheless not centre stage all the time.
 He is very much one among equals in this and it is good to see an ensemble cast pulling off such a good production despite fairly unremarkable camera work throughout.

-This is a very good 7 quid's worth of anyone's money and would make a good companion piece on your DVD shelving to 1957's "Hell Drivers".
+This is a very good few quid's worth of anyone's money and would make a good companion piece on your DVD shelving to 1957's "Hell Drivers".
 I look forward to getting stuck into Patrick McGoohan's even earlier work "Brand" next.

 Additional info from from TUW reader Scott Wurcer: Look out for McGoohan uttering "Be seeing you" somewhere near the beginning.
-TUW reader Peter Preston sayd "the DVD can often be bought on ebay quite cheaply for 99p plus P&P".

 Click here to return to the Unmutual Review Page